Slips, Trips and Falls

 - We fall by moving too far off our center of gravity.

 The 3 Laws of Science

-Friction is the resistance between things, such as between your shoes and the surface you walk on.
-A good example is a slip on ice, where your shoes can’t grip the surface, you lose traction and slip.
+- Friction is the resistance between things, such as between your shoes and the surface you walk on.
+An example is a slip on ice where your shoes cannot grip the surface you lose traction and slip.

-- Loose, irregular surfaces such as gravel, shifting floor tiles, and uneven sidewalks, can make it difficult to maintain your footing.
+- Loose, irregular surfaces, shifting floor tiles, and uneven sidewalks can make it difficult to maintain your footing.